 - Can landlords still use Section 21 to evict tenants?

-Checklist to see if Section 21 Notice is valid
+Checklist to see if a Section 21 no fault eviction notice is valid

-Landlords can only use the Section 21 Eviction Notice using Form 6A in certain circumstances.
+Landlords can only use the Section 21 Eviction Notice using Form 6A in they have complied with certain obligations and it’s not during a fixed term tenancy.

-This is a detailed checklist to see whether a Section 21 Eviction Notice can be validly given to evict tenants, and to serve Form 6A correctly on the tenants:
+This is a detailed checklist to see whether a Section 21 Housing Act 1988 no fault eviction notice can be validly given to evict tenants, and to serve Form 6A correctly on the tenants:

 - The notice must be served at least four months after the original tenancy began.